MESH-Model/National-Adaptation-Strategy-NAS-Project/Lap_2/README.md

 Lap 2 advances the project timeline by updating core components and implementing methods for parameterization.
 It runs on a newer version of MESH (1.5.5), and replaces blanket, Out-of-Box soil properties with a geospatial dataset.
 The inclusion of GSDE enables lumped parameterization through Grouped Response Units (GRU), setting grid and sub-grid parameters uniformly based on landcover type.
 Later iterations experiment with distributed parameterization, instead averaging hydrologic properties within subbasin geometry.

+Lap 1 advances the project timeline by implementing parameter estimation from available datasets and evaluating

 ## Datasets Used

 Lap 2 consists of 17 iterations which evolve in a stepwise manner.
 Initial runs of Iterations 2.01 to 2.17 were completed between August 21, 2025 and February 25, 2026.
 Refer to Lap 0 for details on individual datasets, which are summarized in Table 1.